travelmarx/scrapbook101core/docbuild/articles/add-web-api.md

 ## Initial steps

-As usual, we started by following the [Web API Tutorial][webpaitut].
-A lot of effort is put into creating this tutorial experiences so why not use them?
+As usual, we started by following the [Web API Tutorial][webapitut].
+A lot of effort goes into creating this type of tutorial experience, so why not use it?
 And it's our old friend, the Todo List.

 After running the tutorial, we realized our first decision point was whether to use the same controller classes for both views (web interface) and web APIs.
 We decided that we wanted to separate the functionality at the risk of repeating some code.

 Install [Postman][postman], a collaboration platform for API development that includes an easy what to construct and send HTTP requests.

-## Detailed steps
+## Create the controller

 Our first step is to create a new ItemApiController.
 We decided to keep the controller similar to existing [ItemController](xref:Scrapbook101core.Controllers.ItemController) but with "Api" added.
 We added the scaffolding item using Visual Studio.